apollo

 Medicinal Benefits

-PROGESTERONE contains Progesterone that is used in combination with oestrogen for hormone replacement therapy.
-Also, PROGESTERONE is used to treat amenorrhoea (absence of menstrual periods due to lack of progesterone) and prevent endometrial hyperplasia (unusually thick lining of the uterus).
-PROGESTERONE replaces oestrogen and progesterone hormone levels in the body and helps in providing relief from menopause symptoms.
+Progesterone contains Progesterone that is used in combination with oestrogen for hormone replacement therapy.
+Also, Progesterone is used to treat amenorrhoea (absence of menstrual periods due to lack of progesterone) and prevent endometrial hyperplasia (unusually thick lining of the uterus).
+Progesterone replaces oestrogen and progesterone hormone levels in the body and helps in providing relief from menopause symptoms.
 Also, it is indicated for maintenance of pregnancy, in threatened abortion and prevention of preterm labour.

 Directions for Use

-Take PROGESTERONE as prescribed by your doctor.
+Take Progesterone as prescribed by your doctor.
 Swallow it with a glass of water.
 Do not break, crush or chew it.
-It is best to take PROGESTERONE at bedtime as it may cause dizziness or drowsiness.
+It is best to take Progesterone at bedtime as it may cause dizziness or drowsiness.

 Storage